phoboslab/jsmpeg/README.md

 - `.pause()` – pause playback
 - `.stop()` – stop playback and seek to the beginning
 - `.nextFrame()` – advance playback by one video frame.
 This does not decode audio.
 Returns `true` on success, `false` when there's not enough data.
-- `.destroy()` – stops playback, disconnects the source and cleans up WebGL and WebAudio state.
-The player can not be used afterwards.
 - `.volume` – get or set the audio volume (0-1)
 - `.currentTime` – get or set the current playback position in seconds
 - `.paused` – read only, wether playback is paused
+- `.destroy()` – stops playback, disconnects the source and cleans up WebGL and WebAudio state.
+The player can not be used afterwards.
+If the player created the canvas element it is removed from the document.

 ## Encoding Video/Audio for JSMpeg